Cutting through Kellogg’s complex supply chain emissions

 Challenge

-How can a global manufacturer measure and reduce the indirect emissions from its value chain?
+How can a global manufacturer measure the indirect emissions from its value chain?

 Across nearly every industry, most emissions occur within the value chain.
 Nonetheless, collecting and assessing this data isn’t easy.
 The more international and intricate a value chain is, the harder it can be to capture Scope 3 emissions data.